lpewton/stock-controller/README.md

 3. Not being able to provide the total stock cost:
 - I was not able to put the total stock cost for one ingredient, and showed behind every ingredient
 - With the {{ ingredient_list.0.total_cost }} I was able to show the total cost for only the first ingredient in the list (which will always be there), as it was the same for all ingredients

+4. Customuser superuser did not have any permissions on the admin panel:
+- Every time a superuser was created, they could not enter the admin panel or couldn't modify any entries there
+- The database was corrupted.
+All migrations were deleted and SQL database was reset manually

 ## Manual Testing:
 ### INGREDIENT: